Jornada Basin LTER Research Experience for Undergraduates (JRN-REU)

-Participants will be awarded $10‐14/hr (depending on experience) for their part‐time participation during the semester, with potential to extend into summer.
-Activities will be conducted on the campus of NMSU with field work at the Jornada research site northeast of Las Cruces.
+Successful applicants will be awarded a stipend of $8,000 for the summer field season (5/15 – 8/14) to cover stipend and travel expenses.
+Activities will be conducted on the campus of NMSU with fieldwork at the Jornada research site northeast of Las Cruces.

 How to Apply

 Applications are evaluated upon submission, with priority given to those received before the deadline, and positions filled as long as funding is available.
 Applicants are strongly encouraged to discuss their ideas with potential mentors before applying.
 Applications should include:

 - Resume or Curriculum Vitae

 - Unofficial undergraduate transcripts